Treacle: Production

 Treacle is made from the syrup that remains after sugar is refined.
 Raw sugars are first treated in a process called affination.
 When dissolved, the resulting liquor contains the minimum of dissolved non-sugars to be removed by treatment with activated carbon or bone char.
 The dark-coloured washings are treated separately, without carbon or bone char.
-They are boiled to grain (i.e. until sugar crystals precipitate out) in a vacuum pan, forming a low-grade masse cuite (boiled mass) which is centrifuged, yielding a brown sugar and a liquid by-product—treacle.
+They are boiled to grain (i.e., until sugar crystals precipitate out) in a vacuum pan, forming a low-grade masse cuite (boiled mass) which is centrifuged, yielding a brown sugar and a liquid by-product—treacle.

 Black treacle naturally contains relatively high levels of sulphite (>100 ppm, expressed in sulphur dioxide equivalent).
 These levels are deemed safe for the majority of the population.
-However, some allergic and respiratory reactions have been reported particularly amongst asthmatics.
-As such, that the United States Food and Drug Administration requires that levels over 10ppm, i.e. >10 mg/kg, be declared on the ingredients label.
+However, some allergic and respiratory reactions have been reported particularly amongst asthmatics, such that the United States Food and Drug Administration requires that levels over 10ppm, i.e. >10 mg/kg, be declared on the ingredients label.